Position

 What does a Epidemiologist do?

 An epidemiologist studies how diseases spread and affect people.
-They collect and analyze data to understand the patterns of disease.
+They collect data and analyze it to understand the patterns of diseases.
 This helps in creating strategies to prevent and control outbreaks.
 Epidemiologists work in various settings, including government agencies, hospitals, and research institutions.
-They often collaborate with other health professionals to ensure effective public health measures.
+They often collaborate with healthcare professionals to ensure effective disease management.

 View Epidemiologist jobs nearby